Food Safety for food businesses

 Council’s Environmental Health Officer may inspect the stall or vehicle at any time during the event.
 If serious breaches are identified, the business may be directed to cease trading until the breaches are rectified.

-Council has developed guidelines which summarises the key requirements to assist community members in the planning and facilitation of events with regard to food safety.
+Council has developed a Fairs and Special Events factsheet which summarises the key requirements to assist community members in the planning and facilitation of events with regard to food safety.
 A more detailed guideline is available from the SA Health website.

 If you have a concern with the food safety practices of a local food business please contact Council’s Environmental Health Officer on 8621 2300 or email your concern to: email@example.com.